osome-iu/botometer-python/README.md

 So please upgrade `botometer-python` package in your local environment to the least version for the change.

 ## Help
-You probably want to have a look at [Troubleshooting & FAQ](https://github.com/IUNetSci/botometer-python/wiki/Troubleshooting-&-FAQ) in the wiki.
+> You probably want to have a look at [Troubleshooting & FAQ](https://github.com/IUNetSci/botometer-python/wiki/Troubleshooting-&-FAQ) in the wiki.
 Please feel free to suggest and/or contribute improvements to that page.

+## Prior to Utilizing Botometer
+To begin using Botometer, you must follow the steps below before running any code:
+1. Create a free [RapidAPI](https://rapidapi.com/) account.
+2. Subscribe to [Botometer Pro](https://rapidapi.com/OSoMe/api/botometer-pro) on RapidApi.
+    > There is a completely free version (which does not require any credit card information) for testing purposes.
+3. Create a Twitter application via https://developer.twitter.com/
+    > Botometer utilizes the access credentials provided by Twitter for the application.
+4. Ensure Botometer Pro's dependencies are already installed.
+    > See the [Dependencies](#dependencies) section for details.

+**Note:** These steps are necessary to access credentials and download other packages which are needed for Botometer to work properly.
+Please see [RapidAPI and Twitter Access Details](#access) below for more details on this topic.

 ## Quickstart
 From your command shell, run